Ludacris To Nas: 8 Hip-Hop Tracks That Sampled Jazz Musicians

 Hip-hop and jazz are inextricably linked.
 Each genre is built on a foundational groove with a heavy emphasis on improvisation, and subtle nods to the music and themes of preceding generations.

 With regards to hip-hop, the modern practice of sampling provides a strong connection to the more traditional roots of jazz.
 Since the inception of the genre, adept jazz players have often been known to quote the melodies of common jazz standards and other well-known songs as part of their improvisational toolbox.
 For example, Charlie Parker famously quoted Igor Stravinsky's "Rite Of Spring" in his solo on a 1947 recording "Repetition."

-To celebrate Jazz Appreciation Month this April, take a look back at eight of our favorite hip-hop tracks that pulled samples and influence from GRAMMY jazz royalty.
+Take a look back at eight of our favorite hip-hop tracks that pulled samples and influence from GRAMMY jazz royalty.